EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-battle-of-semver.md

 if backwards incompatible changes are only allowed in major versions.

-Semver says that this hesitation is good
---forcing your to consider backwards incompatible changes more carefully.
+Semver says that this hesitation is good--forcing you to consider backwards incompatible changes more carefully.
 I agree that that is useful,
 but I also think that
 we are often too hesitant.

-Maybe version 42 is still a bit much
---you don't want to constantly break backwards compatibility --but I think we should stomach a few more version 12.0.0s instead of hundreds of 0.42.0s.
+Maybe version 42 is still a bit much--you don't want to constantly break backwards compatibility--but I think we should stomach a few more version 12.0.0s instead of hundreds of 0.42.0s.